bradypp/personal-website/src/content/projects/playstation/index.md

     - Jekyll
 ---

-A unique, slick static website for PlayStation.
+A unique, slick site design for PlayStation.

 Styled with advanced Sass including CSS Grid, scroll-snap and keyframe animations.
 All site HTML, CSS, JavaScript and images are automatically optimized through the use Gulp.js and Jekyll.